lbagic/web.client.js/docs/guide/services.md

 # Service Layer

-Service layer is the one responsible to create and handle communications between the outside world and your data layer (Vuex Store).
+Service layer is responsible for creating and handling communication with the outside world.

 > A strong suggestion is to keep it minimal and expose just simple functions that make calls to external providers.